MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

     ![Object option.](media/recap-photo1.PNG "Object option")

-3. Click anywhere on the page that appears, according to the prompt, and then add the photos that you want to use to create your 3D model.
+3. Click anywhere on the page that appears, according to the prompt, and then add the photos that you want to use to create your 3D object.
 After you've finished importing the photos, select **Create**.

     ![Create button.](media/recap-photo2.PNG "Create button")